 Thomas J. Paul is the Special Assistant to the Director of the Oregon Water Resources Department.
 He is responsible for special projects as assigned by the Director.
 He has worked for the Department for over 45 years.

 Brian J. Posewitz is a staff attorney at WaterWatch of Oregon.
 He is a former WaterWatch board member & while in private practice he handled a variety of water-related cases for WaterWatch and private clients.

 Representative Karin A. Power represents District 41 in the Oregon State Legislature.
 She has years of environmental law experience, advocating for cleaner water and air, and protecting Oregon’s environmental heritage.

 Racquel R. Rancier is the Senior Policy Coordinator for the Oregon Water Resources Department.
 Previously, she worked at the Oregon State Legislature, providing nonpartisan policy analysis for the Legislature’s natural resources committees.

 Richard Roos-Collins is principal of the Water and Power Law Group PC.
 He represents public agencies, tribes, conservation groups, and companies in cases to enhance the sustainability of water and power resources.

 Harry Seely is a water resource economist with WestWater Research LLC.
 He applies mathematical programming and econometric analysis techniques to estimate the value of water, and has developed a variety of economic models.

-Steven L. Shropshire is a shareholder at Jordan Ramis PC with over 20 years of experience in environmental law.
-He focuses on issues pertaining to water rights, state and federal water policy, water quality issues, and the ESA.
+Steven L. Shropshire is a shareholder at Jordan Ramis PC with over 20 years’ experience in natural resources & environmental law.
+He focuses on water rights, state/federal water policy, water quality issues, and the ESA.

 Brent Stevenson is District Manager of the Santiam Water Control District.
 He has a degree in irrigation technology and has worked managing districts for over 35 years.
 He is Vice-President of the Oregon Water Resources Congress.